 The Piedmont's shore is also extraordinarily rich.
 Among the villages to visit Stresa is the most famous, not only for its extraordinary beauty, but also because it's the perfect starting point for visiting the Borromean Islands.
 This small archipelago of four islands will enchant you with flower gardens, fishing villages and beautiful noble villas.

 3. Among Alberobello's trulli

-If you've never seen Alberobello with its trulli, Easter 2023 is definitely the right opportunity to make up for it.
+If you've never seen Alberobello with its trulli, Easter holiday in Italy 2024 is definitely the right opportunity to make up for it.
 This village in the heart of Puglia is famous for its small white houses with cone-shaped roofs, once the residence of farmers, today original local attractions.
 Some trulli are inhabited, some house souvenir shops, others have been transformed into hotels.
 The so-called sovereign trullo, on the other hand, is the only one with two floors and is used as a museum.

 Strolling through the streets and districts, among around 1600 trulli, is truly an experience to do at least once, but a holiday in Alberobello will offer you the opportunity to get to know another beautiful Puglia's village: Locorotondo.
 The historic center is a maze of small streets and whitewashed buildings, with several churches to visit, typical restaurants and craft shops.
 It's easily reached by regional trains in just over ten minutes.

 Finally, from Alberobello, the sea is only about twenty kilometers away.
 The stretch of coast south of Monopoli is beautiful, and also hosts the Regional Park of the Coastal Dunes.